hyphacoop/cosmos-ansible/examples/README.md

 After the play has finished running:

-1. Make a copy keys from the `/home/provider/.isp/config` folder in the target machine.
+1. Make a copy of the keys in the `/home/provider/.isp/config` folder in the target machine.
 You will need them to set up the consumer chain validator:
 - `priv_validator_key.json`
 - `node_key.json`